Are restaurants with tabletop activities a real thing?

 Hours: Monday through Thursday 4pm to 10pm; Friday 4pm to midnight; Saturday 10am to midnight; Sunday 10am to 10pm

-Sample games: Boggle, Cards Against Humanity, Escape Room
+Sample recreations: Boggle, Cards Against Humanity, Escape Room

 Sample menu items: Fried plantains, fennel and orange salad, breakfast poutine